Uchiumi Station: Layout

-Adjacent stations

 History

 The private Miyazaki Light Railway (宮崎軽便鉄道) (later renamed the Miyazaki Railway) opened a line on 31 October 1913 between Minami-Miyazaki and Uchiumi (a station of the same name but at a different location from this present one).
 The line and its stations closed when the Miyazaki Railway ceased operations on 1 July 1962.
 Subsequently, Japanese National Railways (JNR) extended its then Shibushi Line north from Kitagō towards Minami-Miyazaki using largely the same route.
 The linkup, which included the reopening of some previously closed Miyazaki Railway stations, was completed on 8 May 1963, whereupon the route was renamed the Nichinan Line.
 Uchiumi was also opened on the same day.
 It used the name of a previously closed station nearby, but was a new station at a different location.
+Freight services were discontinued in 1964 and baggage handling in 1967.
+In 1978 the platform was extended by 20 meters, giving it an effective length of 90 meters.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.